berlin-ab/greenplum-tools/README.md

 # GPDB Tools

-A collection of bash scripts, variables, and aliases to aid in GPDB development
+1. A collection of bash scripts, variables, and aliases to aid in GPDB development.
+2. Editor configurations:
+   * emacs

 ## Installation

+1.

 `source /path/to/gpdb-tools/setup.bash`

+2.

+Edit your emacs configuration to include:
+`(load-file "~/workspace/gpdb-tools/emacs-config.el")`

 ## Aliases